daewoung/ViolinDiff-Demo/audio_examples.md

 <div class="page">
   <h2>Vocoder Quality</h2>
-  <p> Here, we provide examples to illustrate the quality of the Soundstream vocoder, which sets an upper bound on the quality of our generated performances. </p>
+  <p> Here, we provide examples to illustrate the quality of the Soundstream vocoder, which sets an upper bound on the quality of our generated audio. </p>